google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Fast Charge and Multiple Probes

-Fast charge for 5 minutes and it can be used for 4 hours.
-The APP can connect four probes at the same time.
+It can be charged quickly for 5 minutes and used for 4 hours.
+The app can connect four probes simultaneously.

 Bluetooth Connection Distance

-The connection distance is 33 ft in normal use and gets limited to 3.3 ft when the probe is inside a metal shielded oven.
+The connection distance is 33 ft in everyday use and is limited to 3.3 ft when the probe is inside a metal-shielded oven.

 How to Charge the Probe

-1. Keep the probe in the charger before use or the battery is low
+1. Keep the probe in the charger before use, or the battery will be low

 1. Insert the probe into the food to be grilled